When it comes to Internet squabbles, the Siren has been on the wagon for a while, give or take an occasional flare-up.

 Now why, I wonder, have people been doing that?
 Just to irritate Wells?
 Come on Glenn, fess up.
 You too, Filmbrain.

 Mr. Wells flatters himself when he styles this as a takedown.
-Rather, it is the lament of a schoolboy--a dweeb, if you will--forced to watch icky girl stuff instead of the manly men doing manly things in manly ways who form the proper study of all serious critics.
+Rather, it is the lament of a schoolboy — a dweeb, if you will — forced to watch icky girl stuff, rather than the manly men doing manly things in manly ways who form the proper study of all serious critics.
 Sirk's subject matter, it seems, is a large part of the rap against him:

-You see, when we film snobs have the secret clubhouse meetings wherein we plot ways to force people to watch movies about boring girls and their poky old mothers, we come armed with the words of Douglas Sirk, who gave some long interviews late in life after he went blind, a fate he bore patiently.
+You see, when we film snobs have the secret clubhouse meetings, during which we plot ways to force people to watch movies about boring girls and their poky old mothers, we come armed with the words of Douglas Sirk, who gave some long interviews late in life after he went blind, a fate he bore patiently.
 And in those interviews he shows, repeatedly, that he knew precisely what he was doing:

 The stories that I got were, without exception, very trite, without any element of life to them.
 But still the content of the trite novel could be vivified--you could wake it up--you could put something into it.

 It isn't particularly difficult to grasp what is going on in a Sirk movie.
 Just because there is depth to the movie doesn't mean you need the secret decoder ring they hand out in film studies to find it.
 In fact, the Siren could introduce Mr. Wells to a whole flock of people who get teary over this movie; it still plays to the emotions, if you watch it with an open mind.
 Imitation of Life is a shattering statement on American attitudes about race, about working women and their relationships with their children, about how children and mothers are often fated to bring one another agony.
 It's all right there on screen.
 You just have to get past the fact that the movie is done in a style that has disappeared — much to our loss, I'd say.